 What is Technical SEO and Why It Matters for Content

-Technical SEO is the engineering layer that makes content discoverable, interpretable, and performant for both search engines and users.
-At its core it ensures search engines can `crawl` and `index` pages, that site architecture funnels link equity to priority content, and that pages load fast and render correctly across devices.
+Technical SEO is the foundation that helps search engines and users find, understand, and use content effectively.
+At its core it ensures search engines can crawl and index pages, that site architecture funnels link equity to priority content, and that pages load fast and render correctly across devices.
 Without these foundations, even excellent content won’t rank because bots can’t reach it, or users leave before it renders.

 Technical SEO breaks down into a few predictable domains that directly affect content performance: